10 Simple Ways to Improve Sales Performance in Stores

 4. Add QR Codes to Your Front Windows

-A great way to attract customers to your store is by adding QR codes to your front windows.
+Adding QR codes to your front windows is a great way to attract customers to your store.
 These codes can lead the customers to your website or social media, where you can showcase the merchandise displayed.
 It's also an excellent way to attract customers who prefer to shop online.

 5. Hold Weekly Sales Meetings to Go Over Sales Team Performance